DaikiMaekawa2/augmentus_assignment/docs/pcp_pipeline.md

-# UML Class Diagram for Point Cloud Pipeline
+# UML Class Diagram for Core Processing Pipeline

 * `PointCloudLoader`: Responsible solely for retrieving the dataset.
 * `PointCloudProcessor`: Handles generic preprocessing (like downsampling).
 * `NormalEstimator`: Calculates surface geometry properties.
 * `ClusterExtractor`: Executes the segmentation algorithm.
-* `PointCloudPipeline`: The primary orchestrator of the application.
-It manages the sequence of operations (Load -> Process -> Normals -> Cluster -> Render) and holds the configuration parameters.
+* `PointCloudPipeline`: The primary orchestrator of the processing flow.

 ```mermaid
 classDiagram